Legal For Whom?

 Freedom Shouldn’t Be For Sale

 If cannabis is truly medicine, then no one should be imprisoned for using it.
-If it is culture, then we must honor those who preserved it.
-And if it is an industry, then it must be built on equity, repair, and truth.
+If it is culture, then we must honor those who preserved it through the fire of the Inquisition.

-Cultural recognition and reparative policy for the Black and Indigenous communities whose traditions and bodies paid the price for prohibition.
+• Reparative Policy: Direct investment and economic redistribution the communities whose traditions and bodies continually pay the price for prohibition.

 We Can’t Heal Without Reckoning

-The elder in Marília sits in a cell.
-The CEOs at cannabis expos toast to expansion.
-But the roots of this plant go deeper than either of them.
+The elder in Marília sits in a cell while CEOs at cannabis expos toast to their "green rush."
+But the roots of this plant go deeper than a patent.

 The question isn’t just: “Legal for whom?”